sy-harabi/screeps-traffic-manager/README.md

 trafficManager.registerMove(myCreep, targetPos)
 ```

-If you use monkey-patch version, you can skip this step.
+You can skip this step If you use monkey-patch version.

 ### 2. Run Traffic Manager